xxCherry/oyasumi/README.md

  * A: `./oyasumi --urls=http://localhost:port`

  * Q: How to enable relax pp?
  * A: You need to edit osu!'s repository.
-Remove Mod.IsRanked check from PerformanceCalculator of mode you want (or from all modes) [Planned to use my own fork of osu! repository]
+Add `public bool Ranked = true` in `OsuModRelax.cs` [Planned to use my own fork of osu! repository]